 Extra fees will be charged for the following:

 If family of a member or non-member wishes to contribute to the Church, we invite you to make a gift of a monetary donation to the Mt Seymour United Church Memorial Fund.
 This donation is income tax receiptable.
 Specific memorial gifts are discouraged.
-Money given to this fund is designated and administered by the Official Board of the Mt Seymour United Church.
+Money given to this fund is designated and administered by the Official Board of the Mount Seymour United Church.

-We have a sanctuary, chapel, reception lobby area, full kitchen, and small gathering rooms available.
+We have a sanctuary, chapel, reception lobby area, full commercial kitchen, and small gathering rooms available.
 Click here for more details…

 TALK TO US